isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 Clinical Filter Feature Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This filter allows the user to search by any clinical feature that is present in the most recent data upload.
+This filter allows the user to search by any clinical feature in a given program that is present in the most recent data upload for that program.

 User Uploaded Programs Filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^